 What’s always a good idea is to start working on an assignment as soon as possible.
 You can do this by adding to it every day until you complete the subject.
 That way you’ll always include info that’s fresh in your mind.

-Finally, there will be an online exam, also known as the MCQ (computer-administered multi-choice question examination).
+Studying an online programme doesn't mean you won't have to take semester exams and/or final exams.
+These are sometimes referred to as MCQ (computer-administered multi-choice question examination).
 The exam dates will be announced some time before and you usually get a 48 hours window to sit for the exam.

 The great side of online studies is that you’ll have open book exams, meaning you may use any material you have available.
 Of course, using your own notes is a huge advantage, but you might want to quickly google some additional facts.
 The questions will cover the same topics discussed in the forum.

-In general, the MCQ will be a score of correct answers out of 20 in total.
+In general, MCQs will be a score of correct answers out of 20 in total.
 For example, you may be expected to get 12 out of 20 to pass.
 Of course, each university will set its own passing grades and rules.

 Now it's your turn!

-So now you know what to expect when studying for and online degree.
-If you feel this approach to studies is what you are looking for, here are some universities where you can apply to online courses directly via Studyportals:
+So now you know what to expect when studying for an online degree.
+If you feel this approach to studies is what you are looking for, here are more examples of universities where you can study an online Bachelor's or Master's degree: